Pre-assignments and readings

 Pre-assignments

-Task 1: Kitchen table citizen panel & the Archive of the Future
+Task 1: Kitchen table citizen panels & the archives of the future

 Task 2: Concept note

 Write a 3-page concept note on the research questions and methodology of your own PhD research.
-Save the concept note in the shared Teams folder by 15 May (follow the instructions in the info letter).
+Save the concept note in the shared Teams folder by 15 May.
 Notice that the concept notes are accessible to all participants.

 After we have received all concept notes, we will create four small groups (1-4) and inform the students which group they belong to.
 Please read the concept notes of your peers in the same group and prepare questions for the small group meetings and PhD seminar sessions.